Sahityaaryan/typeface-assignment/README.md

 ## Prerequisites
 - Node.js (v16 or higher)
 - MongoDB (local or cloud, e.g., MongoDB Atlas)
-- Tesseract.js dependencies (for OCR, install Tesseract on your system if needed)
+- OCR-SPACE-API dependencies (for OCR, install Tesseract on your system if needed)

 ## Installation